saouddk/saouddk.github.io/_posts/2020-08-03-fakespot-guardian-now-supports-ebay.markdown

 The Fakespot Guard badge will let you know if:
 - A seller has sold counterfeits.
-- A seller has fraud shipped, not shipped items or scammed users before.
+- A seller has committed shipping fraud by not shipping items or scamming users.
 - A seller account got hacked and is now listing fake listings.
 - Many more detection methods that utilize our powerful Fakespot artificial intelligence analysis.